privateprep/test-schedules/README.md

 # Test Schedules

+Has moved to a new home with [https://tests.privateprep.com/schedule](https://tests.privateprep.com/schedule)

+Now baked into pp-tests repo

+## Old Info

-Simple [Create React App](https://github.com/facebook/create-react-app) that pulls in the test schedule for each of our website locations.
+This was a simple [Create React App](https://github.com/facebook/create-react-app) that pulls in the test schedule for each of our website locations.

 See live at [https://test-schedules.privateprep.com](https://test-schedules.privateprep.com)